cylc/cylc-admin/docs/proposal-new-output-syntax.md

 ## Backward Compatibility (Cylc 7)

-In Cylc 7 graphs, all outputs are effectively "required" in that all tasks are pre-spawned to the next cycle point, and users are expected to define suicide triggers to remove unused branches that are really optional.
+In Cylc 7 graphs, all outputs are effectively required in that all paths are pre-spawned to the next cycle point, and users are expected to define suicide triggers to remove unused branches that are really optional.

-In Cylc 8, suicide triggers mostly aren't needed because unused branches don't get spawned at all, but they're still there and still if needed.
+In Cylc 8, suicide triggers mostly aren't needed because unused branches don't get spawned at all, but they still work if needed.

-So if a Cylc 7 workflow is detected:
+Assume we have a Cylc 7 workflow if the config filename is `suite.rc`.
+If users change the filename without upgrading syntax they will get validation errors.
-- instead of flagging use of both `foo:succeed` and `foo:fail` as an error, we can infer that success must be optional for `foo`, to avoid ending up with an incomplete task due to the unused output
+- if both `foo:succeed` and `foo:fail` appear (an error for Cylc 8) infer that optional success
 - similarly for `foo:submit` and `foo:submit-fail`
-- for other outputs, e.g. `foo:x` and `foo:y` we can't know if they're optional or not, so assume they are required and let the existing Cylc 7 suicide triggers clean up any resulting incomplete tasks
+- we can't know if custom outputs are optional or not (because we don't know if they are mutually exclusive or concurrent) so assume they are required and let the Cylc 7 suicide triggers clean up incomplete tasks (we could try to use suicide triggers to make the correct inference but that might be difficult).

-### Detecting Cylc 7 Workflows

-Assume Cylc 7 if the config filename is `suite.rc`.
-If users change the filename without upgrading the syntax they will get validation errors.

 ## Visibility of Incomplete Tasks